ADDED TO CART SUCCESSFULLY GO TO CART

 Raisins also contain small amounts of pesticides and other chemicals.
 While the levels of these chemicals are considered safe for adults, they may be harmful to a developing fetus.
 Pregnant women should limit their intake of raisins to no more than 1/2 cup per day.

-How long should pregnant women consume raisins?
+How long can pregnant women safely eat raisins?

 It is generally recommended that pregnant women should not consume more than half a cup or a fistful of raisins and dried black grapes during pregnancy per day as it can lead to digestive issues and increased risk of gestational diabetes.
 Generally, raisins can be consumed all along the pregnancy as snacks however it is better to consult a doctor if the expecting mother is at risk of developing gestational diabetes.